Download PDF

 - FDI Inflow:

-Guinea’s economic freedom score is 54.2, making its economy the 129th freest in the 2022 Index.
-Guinea is ranked 25th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Guinea’s economic freedom score is 53.2, making its economy the 129th freest in the 2023 Index.
+Its score is 1.0 point lower than last year.
+Guinea is ranked 25th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 Background

-In 2010, Alpha Condé won Guinea’s first presidential election since independence from France in 1958, but it was an election marred by irregularities and political violence.
+In 2010, Alpha Condé won Guinea’s first presidential election since independence from France in 1958, but the election was marred by irregularities and violence.
 Condé easily won a second term in 2015 after the opposition boycotted the elections.
-In 2020, a constitutional referendum cleared the way for the 83-year-old Condé to seek a third term, which he won in October elections, the aftermath of which was marred by violence and the arrests of opposition party leaders.
-In September 2021, Condé was ousted in a coup, leading the regional body ECOWAS to suspend Guinea’s membership.
-Guinea has huge bauxite reserves and large deposits of iron ore, gold, and diamonds.
-Despite this great mineral wealth, however, many Guineans live in poverty.
+In 2020, a constitutional referendum enabled him to seek a third term, which he won in October elections that were followed by violence and the arrests of opposition leaders.
+A coup ousted Condé in September 2021, and the regional body ECOWAS suspended Guinea’s membership.
+Despite huge bauxite reserves and large deposits of iron ore, gold, and diamonds, many Guineans live in poverty.

 Rule of Law